gregmarine/ByGregMarine.com/Blog/src/2024/11/11_happiest-day-on-earth.md

 As I was waiting for the day to begin, I was able to get a few PhotoPass opportunities in.
 I'll likely be posting some of those PhotoPass photos on my socials in a little while.
 I'm never in a rush to post these days...hehehe I like how they turned out.
 I think it is fun to get those photos.
 Especially when I'm all dressed up...LOL

 Once the part officially opened, I made my way over to the Monster's Inc. ride.
 It is basically the story of the first movie.
 I really liked it.
 It is more geared to the little ones.
-But that's one of the things I love about Disney rides...hehehe
+But that's one of the things I love about Disney rides...hehehe They are mostly calm and immersive.
+They don't have to include Disney IP to feel fun.
+But I'm also okay that they seem to be converting everything into IP themes.

+After Monster's Inc, I rode Mickey's Death Wheel, the swings, the zephyr, Incredicoaster, and Toy Story Midway Mania.
+While going on those rides, I was getting updates from Cherie on her travel from home to Disneyland.
+I'm not going to go into it, as it's her story to tell.
+But let's just say it was probably the worst traveling experience she has had!
+I cannot possibly imagine what she was feeling as she went through it all.
+But I'm glad God provided for her and got her to Disneyland Resort safely.